FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 const { ensureLoggedIn } = require('connect-ensure-login');
 ```

-Now, we can initialize and add Passport and the session handler to the Express pipeline.
+Now we can initialize and add Passport and the session handler to the Express pipeline.
 Add the following just below the `app.use(express.static(path.join(__dirname, 'public')));` line:

 ```js
 app.use(session({ secret: "TOPSECRET" }));